 Watch The Bullets Fly In This Colorful Spaghetti Western!

-"This Man Can't Die" director Gianfranco Baldanello's Spaghetti western "30 Winchesters for El Diablo" ranks as an entertaining frontier yarn about a mysterious straight-shooting stranger and the eponymous Mexican bandit who rides roughshod over the border town of Canyon City with his army of trigger-happy pistoleros.
+"This Man Can't Die" director Gianfranco Baldanello's Spaghetti western "30 Winchesters for El Diablo" ranks as an entertaining frontier yarn about a mysterious straight-shooting stranger and the eponymous Mexican bandit who rides roughshod over the border town of Canyon City with his posse of trigger-happy pistoleros.
 Baldanello directs this oateractually his first film at the helmwith a modicum of style.
-During the first five minutes, he frames a man pleading for his life with the camera set up so that the beggar is framed between the legs of the villain who is about to kill him.
-A gunshot rings out and the beggar slumps over, but it is the villain who crumples from a bullet and the beggar discovers that he is alive.
+During the first five minutes, he frames a man pleading for his life with the camera set up so that the poor beggar is framed between the legs of the villain who is poised to kill him.
+A gunshot rings out.
+The beggar slumps over, but it is the villain who crumples from a bullet.
+Incredibly, the beggar discovers that he is alive.
 Along with his scenarists, including Alfredo Varelli, Adriano Micantoni of "The Colt is My Law," and Alfonso Brescia of "When the Devil Holds A Gun," Baldanello packs several surprises into the screenplay, the biggest of which occurs about three-fourths of the way into the action.

 "30 Winchesters for El Diablo" looks like a hybrid oater, part of which is obviously Italian in the vein of Sergio Leone's "Fistful of Dollars," and the other part that resembles an American western from the 1950s.
 The character of the town sheriff with a family recalls American westerns.
 The lawman is widowed with a grown-up daughter and son who live with him in an elegant home in town.
 Typically, Spaghetti western lawman are not married and reside in a cockroach infested jail.
 Meanwhile, the scope of "30 Winchesters" is a little bigger than most Spaghettis because the action includes a railroad train and there are two major shoot-outs with a high body count.
 Despite this high body count, very little blood is spilled.
 The villains wipe out a ranch to the last man and in the big finale the villains are virtually eradicated themselves in an ambush of sorts.